-He is also visiting researcher at the London School of Economics and Political Science (LSE).
-He holds a PhD in Management (Management Accounting and Control) at the University of Innsbruck, Austria and completed a Bachelor's and Master's in Accounting in Iran.
-During his PhD study, he was awarded a research scholarship (the promotion of talented and young researchers) by the Vice-Rector of Research at the University of Innsbruck.
+Siamak holds a PhD in Management (Management Accounting and Control) from the University of Innsbruck, Austria, and completed a Bachelor's and Master's in Accounting.
+During his PhD study, the Vice-Rector of Research at the University of Innsbruck awarded him a research scholarship (to promote talented and young researchers).

 Prior to his academic career, Siamak has worked for more than five years as a financial controller in the petroleum companies in the Middle East, mainly in the United Arab Emirates.
 During this period, he built a strong network with leading oil and gas companies in the Middle East.